patchlevel/event-sourcing-bundle/docs/pages/aggregate.md

 ## Register aggregates

-So that the necessary service such as the repositories are available, you have to register all aggregates.

-You can do this in the Yaml definition by listing all aggregates with names and the associated class.
+A path must be specified for Event Sourcing to know where to look for your aggregates.

 ```yaml
 patchlevel_event_sourcing:
   aggregates: '%kernel.project_dir%/src'
 ```

-!!! note
+!!! tip

     You can also define multiple paths by specifying an array.

-So that the bundle knows where to look, you also have to specify a path.

-Here you have to give all aggregates the `Aggregate` attribute and give the associated name.
+## Define aggregates

+Next, you need to create a class to serve as an aggregate.
+In our example it is a hotel.
+This class must inherit from `AggregateRoot` and get the `Aggregate` attribute.

 ```php
 namespace App\Domain\Hotel;